Applying for a Green Card Based on Marriage to a U.S. Permanent Resident: Overview

-The application procedures are described below.
+The application procedures for permanent residence as the spouse of a green card holder are described below.

 If the petitioning permanent resident spouse has made his or her home outside the United States, this permanent resident status may now be lost.
 Permanent residents are expected to make their primary home in the United States.
 Any absence longer than six months will raise questions.
 Before you rely on your permanent resident spouse to petition for you, make sure this isn’t a problem.